Tue, 19 Apr|

 BRONZE ADVENTUROUS JOURNEY COURSE INFORMATION

-We are offering the opportunity for you to complete your Practice OR Qualifying Journey in the Summer holidays.
+We are offering the opportunity for you to complete your Training & Practice/Qualifying Journey in the April holidays.

 Dates will be confirmed when we have enough people enrolled

 Each participant must have completed BRONZE Training before doing the BRONZE Practice Journey.
-If you need to do your training we can add in 2 days training before the journey starts.
+If you need to do your training sign on for the 2 days training before the journey starts (19-20th April).

 Duration: 2 days (+ 2 days training if needed)

 Student Numbers: Groups of between 4 - 7 students.
 We must have a minimum of 4 participants.
 If there are more than 7, we can run more groups at the same time.

 Cost: TOTAL $180 for the Journey + $180 for the Training (if needed) per person inclusive of GST.
 Buy a separate ticket for the Training event on our website.

 Buy tickets on the Enrolment page of our website to confirm your booking.

 High quality facilitation, assessment, administration, course planning materials, tramping equipment, supervision